Abhay Sopori: Style of Santoor

-Sopori's Classical Santoor performance is marked by mellifluous playing, lightning tempo, clarity and accuracy of Indian Classical Raga exposition and adoption of the Sopori Baaj (style), the unique and systematic format of Santoor playing created by his father.
+Sopori's Classical Santoor performance is marked by smooth playing, fast tempo, accuracy of Indian Classical Raga exposition and the adoption of the Sopori Baaj (style), the unique and systematic format of Santoor playing created by his father.

 Presentation of Dhrupad system along with the accompaniment of the Pakhawaj is also a special characteristic of his Sopori Baaj and performance.
 He sings the compositions along with their instrumental rendering reviving his traditional Shaivaite - Sufi Santoor Parampara.

 Innovations and creations

 Sopori continues to innovate and experiment with Santoor to further extend its dimensions.
 He has introduced the Open String Concept, together with the Enhanced Sustain Technique, giving a new dimension to the sound.
 He also established the concept of ‘'Gayan-Vadan Baaj'’ (vocal-instrumental system) and ‘'Been Ang' for the Santoor'.
 He invented, designed and introduced a 30-stringed instrument in 2004 named as Sur-Santoor.

 Sopori has been instrumental in reviving the old Sufiana compositions of his predecessors and adopted them in the Indian Classical scenario and also composed and introduced new Khayal compositions.
 Raga Nirmalkauns named after Shri Mataji Nirmala Devi and Raga MahaKali named after Goddess Mother Kali are Abhay's newly composed Ragas.